 Recognizing that optimum health is essential to effective learning, the university maintains health services available to all students.
-The Health and Wellness Center, located in Dean Hall Room 126 (entrance on north side of the building), provides confidential treatment of minor injuries and illnesses through a well-equipped facility and within the scope and practice of the registered nurse and nurse practitioner who staff the center full-time.
+The Health and Wellness Center, located in Dean Hall Room 126 (entrance on north side of the building), provides confidential treatment of minor injuries and illnesses through a well-equipped facility and within the scope and practice of the registered nurse and certified nurse practitioners who staff the center full-time.
 The nurses make appropriate referrals to local health care providers when necessary.

 The university assumes no financial responsibility for student care other than that provided by the Health and Wellness Center.
 Students are urged to carry their own health insurance.

 In addition to clinical services, a wide range of health promotion and educational programs are provided in a variety of campus settings.

 Patient Hours are Monday-Friday, 8:00 am-5:00 pm.
 Students are strongly encouraged to make appointments; however, available walk-in times are from 3:00 pm - 4:00 pm on Monday, Wednesday, and Friday.
 The Health and Wellness Center staff can be contacted by phone at 479-968-0329, email at email@example.com or online at www.atu.edu/hwc.